chenyingshu/csic5011_project2/Code/stylegan2-ada/README.md

 We trained and tested in
 - Python 3.7
 - pytorch 1.7.0 (CUDA 10.2)
-- 2 2080 Ti NVIDIA GPUs with 11GB of GPU memory
+- 2  NVIDIA GeForce RTX 2080 Ti GPUs with 11GB of GPU memory
-- For other requirements, please refer to the original readme description: **https://github.com/NVlabs/stylegan2-ada-pytorch/blob/main/README.md#requirements**
+- For other requirements, please refer to the original readme description: *https://github.com/NVlabs/stylegan2-ada-pytorch/blob/main/README.md#requirements*.

+We trained 25 million images for each model (one 4-class conditional model and 4 unconditional models) with the same training configurations (--cfg paper256).
+Training time is around 5 to 6 days per model.
+More statistics of training time can be referred to official document: *https://github.com/NVlabs/stylegan2-ada-pytorch\#expected-training-time*.

 ## Quick Start
 ### Inference